-Wondering what to pack for the Firefly Music Festival?
-Here is a look at logistics: getting ready, how to “glamp”, etc.
+Wondering what to pack for the 2015 Firefly Music Festival?
+Here is a look at logistics: getting ready, coping with traffic, etc.

 Expect lots of walking (think comfy shoes), and lots of sun (think loose clothing, reusable water bottles and lots of sun tan lotion).
 And, of course, be wary of the ever-present chance of summer downpours (ponchos are perfect).
 Sunglasses are a must, and it’s a wise idea to tote a few washcloths, for sweat-mopping and spill-wiping.

 Once inside the festival gates, day-trippers and weekend campers alike will find it fairly easy to function without resorting to offsite excursions.
 Most areas are well marked, porta-potties and water bottel refill stations are plentiful, and attractions conveniently integrated into the flow from stage to stage.

 “It’s pretty well organized, that’s for sure,” said Karen Blakely, 24, of Waterbury, Conn., during a break in the action at a recent Firefly.
 “No matter which stage you go to, you can get a good spot.”

 In most cases, the start of the next show is no more than a 10-minute walk away, and it’s nearly always possible to enjoy the music in relatively uncrowded surroundings if a journey into the mosh pit is not your cup of tea.

 Of course, when you’re in a crowd of thousands, accidental separation from friends is always a possibility, making Firefly’s “Meet Me” booths handy landmarks to remember.
 Plenty of other prominent attractions could serve as temporary refuges from the outdoor action, from the Dogfish Head Brewery pub, to The Arcade.